chtzvt/PyEdsby/README.md

   - Write a script that forwards Edsby direct messages to your phone,
   - And so much more!

-The only limits are your imagination, and whether or not Edsby is actually up and running (it goes down often).
+The only limits are your imagination.
 If you make something cool, let me know!

 Best of luck, and enjoy!
 [Pull requests](https://github.com/ctrezevant/PyEdsby/pull/new/master) are always welcome:)

 _The Edsby trademark and brand are property of CoreFour, Inc. This software is unofficial and not supported by CoreFour in any way.
-I do not work for CoreFour (nor would I ever want to)._
+I do not work for CoreFour._